Coles Refund Policy With Receipt

 • Can I return items purchased online at a physical Coles store?
 Generally, no. Online purchases usually follow a different return policy specific to online channels.

 • What if the item I want to return is no longer available?
-Coles will typically offer a full refund instead of an exchange if the replacement item is out of stock.
+Coles will typically offer a full refund instead of an exchange if the replacement item is out of stock Turns out it matters..

 • Do I need a photo ID for returns?
 While not always required, having a photo ID can expedite the return process, particularly if you don't have a receipt.